-In practical financial applications the portfolio optimization problem has to take into account real features such as transaction costs, minimum transaction lots, cardinality constraints, thresholds on maximum or minimum investments.
 In most cases the inclusion of real features in a basic model requires the introduction of integer and binary variables.
 We refer to these models as models with real features.
 In some cases the modeling of real features is possible by using as decision variables the security shares (percentages).
 We call the models based on shares relative models and the investment variables relative.
 In several cases the introduction of real features implies the need of variables that represent the absolute values of the capital invested in each security.
 We call this second type of models absolute models and the investment variables absolute.